frankc60/onday/README.md

 #### Returns

-A Promise containing a sentence, about a historical event from the date parameters.
+A Promise containing a sentence, about a historical event from the date parameters, or if not given then the class instance properties.

 #### Example 1